OpenAD Commands

 set context <toolkit_name> [ reset ]

 Set your context to the chosen toolkit.
 By setting the context, the selected toolkit functions become available to you.
-The optional parameter reset
+The optional parameter reset can be used to reset your login information.

 get context